MonoTech01/All-Projects-at-a-Glance/README.md

 highlighting a well-rounded skill set in IT support and a strong commitment to computer network and cybersecurity competence.

+## A Cybersecurity Program with CLICKED
+Completed Clicked Program's "Creating and Implementing a Cybersecurity Program Team Sprint" to establish a solid foundation in cybersecurity strategy.

 ## WiCyS Security Training Scholarship 2023 – Stages 1 & 2 – Candidate
 Demonstrated exceptional performance in my first-ever Capture The Flag (CTF) competition, ranking 83rd out of 1,000+ participants and securing a valued spot in Stage 2.
 Notably, only 250 individuals will